997948259/TOSEM/README.md

 # Building and running the project

+The project is built and run in the Windows platform.
+For the compressed files, it is needed to unzip them at first.

 ## The tool C2M

+It is not neccssary to huild it.
+Instead, it can be executed directly.

-(1) For Windows, open command prompt and enter the file folder where C2M.exe is located;
+(1) Open command prompt and enter the file folder where C2M.exe is located;

 (2) Type C2M.exe D:\inputfile.c, where D:\inputfile.c is the file path of the input file inputfile.c;